{/*

 However, not nearly as many tell you what to do if your sales pipeline isn't working as well as it should.
 One major sales pipeline issue that businesses often develop is a tendency for prospects to drop out of the sales process before conversion.

 This is a situation called a leaky sales pipeline.
-As the name suggests, the way to address the problem is to identify the parts of the pipeline where prospects fall through the cracks and plug the holes that allow them to escape.
+As the name suggests, the solution is to identify the parts of the pipeline where prospects fall through the cracks and plug the holes that allow them to escape.

 To help with that, here are six ways to fix a leaky sales pipeline to improve your conversion rate.